BOOK OF THE WEEK

 Hello Bookworms!

-We hope you enjoyed your Easter holiday!
 We have more books for your to read this week!

 Do take a look at our Lion Print magazine, under our Further Resources tab.
 Here are some of the stories our younger pupils have written at the beginning of the magazine and give you inspiration for your own writing.
 There is also some incredible art work from our pupils.